goksinenki/python-binance-data-exporter/README.md

 Just download binance.py to your python project directory

-(Thank you to JesseCorrington for binance.py // https://github.com/JesseCorrington/binance-api-python)
+(Thanks to JesseCorrington for binance.py // https://github.com/JesseCorrington/binance-api-python)

 You will also need to install the websockets library.
 Python 3.6 or newer is required.